Kraken (roller coaster): Trains

 Kraken operates with three floorless trains.
 Each train seats 32 riders in eight rows of four.
-This gives the ride a theoretical hourly capacity of 1500 riders per hour.
+This gives the ride a theoretical hourly capacity of 1,500 riders per hour.
 The open-air trains feature seats which leave riders' legs dangling above the track.
 Riders are restrained with over-the-shoulder restraints.
-As the trains are floorless, the station has a retractable floor for safe boarding.
+As the trains are floorless, the station has a retractable floor.

 Theme

-Kraken is themed after the mythological sea monster of the same name, kept caged by Poseidon.
+Kraken is themed to the mythological sea monster of the same name, kept caged by Poseidon.
 Much of the ride is located above water, with three sections featuring subterranean dives.
-The ride's station and surrounding area are themed as Kraken's lair.
+The ride's station and surrounding area are themed to Kraken's lair.
 Eels are said to be Kraken's young and therefore feature throughout the ride's queue.
-A SeaWorld Orlando spokesman stated "although it's a roller coaster, the theme of the ride brings it back to the sea, and to our (SeaWorld Orlando's) core".
+A SeaWorld Orlando spokesman stated "although it's a roller coaster, the theme of the ride brings it back to the sea, and to [SeaWorld Orlando's] core".

 Ride experience

-After riders have boarded, the station floor is retracted and the front gates open.
+After riders have boarded, the station floor is retracted and the front gates of the station open.
 Kraken departs with a right U-turn out of the station.
 This leads directly to the 153 ft chain lift hill.
-At the top, the train crests the lift hill and follows a fairly level turn to the right before dropping 144 ft towards the ground.
-The ride then enters the first 128-foot-tall (39m) vertical loop followed by a diving loop, passing by Mako's lift hill.
-A spiraling camelback (zero-g roll), where riders experience a feeling of weightlessness, is followed by a cobra roll.
+At the top, the train descends a small pre-drop and follows a level turn to the right before dropping 144 ft towards the ground.
+The ride then enters the first 128-foot-tall (39m) vertical loop, followed by a dive loop.
+The train traverses a zero-g roll, which is followed by a cobra roll.
 A banked turn to the left leads into the mid-course brake run.
 The exit from the mid-course brake run drops down directly into the second vertical loop.
-A subterranean dive into Kraken's lair is followed by a corkscrew.
-The ride concludes with a final brake run and a short path back to the station.
+A subterranean dive into a tunnel themed to Kraken's lair is followed by a corkscrew and a flat spin.
+The ride concludes by entering the final brake run and returning to the station.